Tdonni/Square-Footage-of-Apartment/README.md

 # Square-Footage-of-Apartment
 Calculate the square footage cost on three apartment rentals to decide which is the least expensive.
+This is a program to calculate the square footage of three apartments, and how much it would cost to rent (based on the square footage).
+Ask how much per square feet in order to calculate the cost of renting.
+The final step is to show how much each apartment costs so I can compare them.